An Appalachian Summer Festival: late June to late July

 There’s safe and scary Halloween fun for all ages at the Tweetsie Ghost Train™ Halloween Festival at Tweetsie Railroad, located between Blowing Rock and Boone, North Carolina.
 The Halloween-themed attractions include the Haunted House, Freaky Forest and trick-or-treating.
 Advanced tickets are required for this annual event, held Friday and Saturday nights in October, and the event frequently sells out.

 Walk the Yellow Brick Road and meet Dorothy, Tin Man, Lion, Scarecrow, Wizard, Munchkins and Witches.
 Visit Auntie Em’s farm and hide from the tornado in the basement as the top of Beech magically becomes the fabled Land of Oz.
 There is fun, food, music, hay rides and memorabilia.
-The 7,000 tickets being sold this year are $16.50 in advance or $20 at the gate, with children 2 years and under admitted free.
+Tickets are $35 and go on sale in mid-summer, with children 2 years and under admitted free.

 The Woolly Worm Festival, held the third weekend in October, draws some 20,000 people, more than a hundred vendors, a thousand worm trainers, and national media to Banner Elk, North Carolina.
 The attraction is the woolly worm, which mountain lore credits with the ability to predict winter weather.
 It is believed that if the worm has more brown on its body than black, the winter will be mild; if more black than brown, the winter will be harsh.
 Wooly Worm followers claim 85 percent accuracy over the last two decades.